Project

 Move openqa.opensuse.org into opensuse private network

-Added by lrupp about 4 years ago.
-Updated over 3 years ago.
+Added by lrupp almost 5 years ago.
+Updated about 4 years ago.

 Status: